uodevclub/remindr/README.md

   end
 </code>

 Now when the user submits their email, whatever we want to do with that email address is done in this method.
-Lets grab the email address in the params dictionary by using the name of the html form element that holds the email:
+Lets grab the email address in the params dictionary by using the name of the HTML form element that holds the email:
 <br><code>@quantity = params[:email]</code>

-Next we save this email address to our database.
+Next, we save this email address to our database.
 <br><code>@user = EmailList.create(email:"#{@quantity}")</code>

-Finally we need to display a new webpage for the user.
-Lets just put them back onto the same home page they came from.
+Finally, we need to display a new webpage for the user.
+Let's just put them back onto the same home page they came from.
 <br><code>render 'index'</code>

 And for icing on the cake, let's give them some visual confirmation that their email submission was successfull with a predefined Ruby function: